danielsiegl/gitsqlite/README.md

 ## Quick Start Git Diff

-To enable SQL-based diffs for SQLite databases in Git, add the following to your repository's `.gitattributes` and configure your Git diff driver:
+To enable SQL-based diffs for SQLite databases in Git, add the following to your repository's `.gitattributes` and configure your Git diff driver: (It doesn't matter if it is stored as binary or via smudge/clean.)

 **.gitattributes**
 ```